-Seasonal Rise is a term now used to describe the Fall seasonal ACTH and resulting insulin and glucose fluctuations in horses with PPID/Cushing's Disease.
+Seasonal Rise is a term now used to describe the Fall seasonal ACTH and resulting insulin and glucose fluctuations in both normal horses and those with PPID/Cushing's Disease.

 In the southern hemisphere, seasonal rise takes place from February to May.

 This 2005 study by Mark T. Donaldson, et al., confirmed the Seasonal Rise:

 Donaldson MT, McDonnell SM, Schanbacher BJ, Lamb SV, McFarlane D, Beech J. Department of Clinical Studies, New Bolton Center, School of Veterinary Medicine, University of Pennsylvania, Kennett Square, PA, USA.